What Is Autism Masking & Why Does It Affect Women More?

 People with autism have real, observable symptoms.
 If you’re on the spectrum, you know these symptoms.
 If you love someone who is on the spectrum, you’ve seen these signs.

-Autism masking involves spotting those symptoms and working desperately to hide them.
+Autism masking involves spotting those symptoms yourself and working desperately to hide them.
 It’s common in people who don’t have an autism diagnosis, and sometimes, masking keeps people from getting the help they need.

 Women are especially prone to autism masking.
 Researchers discovered the discrepancy recently, and their insights could be critical for women who need help.